 Ongoing disputes (within or outside of a legal mechanism) can be considered as confidential information where disclosure could result in potential negative outcomes for all parties involved.
 However, affected stakeholders and those seeking resolution to conflict should have access to relevant information.
-Examples of information where disclosure could result in potential negative environmental or social a diamond of the second of the
+Examples of information where disclosure could result in potential negative environmental or social outcomes include information on sites of rare species where disclosure could increase the risk of hunting or capture for trade, or sacred sites which a community wishes to maintain as private.